-This page updated April 201.
-RRP have refined the CB-X RR since I used mine.
+Updated July 2017.
+RRP have refined the CB-X RR a lot since I used mine.
 See here

 RRP Level 3 kit plus accessories as listed below.